Acxiom/metalus/docs/metalus-application.md

 [Documentation Home](readme.md)

 # Metalus Application
-This project provides a single uber jar containing the metalus core and third party libraries required to run a basic application.
+This project provides a single self contained jar containing the metalus core and some third party libraries required to run a basic application.

 ## Submit a job locally: